People & Relationships

 Families

 We understand that children and young people don’t exist in isolation; they have families and carers that play a crucial part in their lives.
-We work with the whole family, whoever that might be, improving relationships, providing emotional support and helping them to gain understanding, skills and confidence that will, in turn, support their child to make positive changes in their life.
+We work with the whole family, whoever that might be, improving relationships, providing emotional support and helping them to build an understanding, skills and confidence that will, in turn, support their child to make positive changes in their life.

 Practical Support